CDCgov/prime-reportstream/prime-router/docs/schema_documentation/monkeypox.md

 **Documentation**:

 The type of facility providing care (Hospital, Nursing Home, etc.).
 This is a CUSTOM internal field.
-DO NOT use this for the COVID AOE residence_type.
+DO NOT use this for an AOE residence_type.

 ---